Download This Bill in Microsoft Word format

 Indicates New Matter

 Sponsors: Reps.
-Stavrinakis, Bennett, Brown, Chellis, Cogswell, Gilliard, Hewitt, Mace, Mack, McCoy, Pendarvis, Simmons and Sottile
+Stavrinakis, Bennett, Brown, Chellis, Cogswell, Gilliard, Hewitt, Mace, Mack, McCoy, Pendarvis, Matthews and Sottile

 Document Path: l:\council\bills\rm\1210sd19.docx